Welcome to Seattle’s new Waterfront Park!

 The Promenade features:

-- New wooden seating benches.
+- New wooden seating benches & lighting fixtures.

 - Thousands of new plantings in the new garden beds.